AVIATION MAINTENANCE TECHNOLOGY

 The University's Graduate Services Department provides individualized career planning assistance to help students find employment upon graduating, including resume review, mock interviews and job lead development.

 OUR AIRCRAFT MAINTENANCE PROGRAMS

-The CAU Aircraft and Aviation Maintenance Technology Diploma program covers the following modules:
+The CAU Aircraft and Aviation Maintenance Technology Diploma program covers the following courses:

 - Electrical Theory

 - Composite Structures